 But an intriguing pair of Grist articles say that 'grid parity' is child's play -- one physicist argues that solar power will be flat-out cheaper than any other energy source by 2018.
 Here's the meat of Kees van der Leun's argument:

 let's assume that the cost of solar PV electricity needs to drop to below $0.06 per kWh to live up to the claim that it's the cheapest source of electricity.
 In sunny regions, we will need to halve the cost of PV power again to make that happen.
 Three doublings of cumulative capacity will do, since, according to PV's rapid learning curve, every doubling of capacity leads to a cost reduction of 22 percent.
-After three doublings the cost will be multiplied by 0.78 * 0.78 * 0.78 = 0.47.If these calculations are even anywhere close to accurate,- the long awaited clean energy revolution will be well under way in less than a decade.
+After three doublings the cost will be multiplied by 0.78 * 0.78 * 0.78 = 0.47.Cumulative installed PV capacity globally was 40 gigawatts (GW) at the end of last year.
+Three doublings mean this has to grow by a factor of eight, to 320 GW, to achieve the necessary halving of cost.
+From 2005 to 2010, PV capacity installed annually grew by an average of 49 percent per year.
+Even if this slows down to 25 percent per year in the near future, we will reach 320 GW in 2018 -- that's only seven years from now!If these calculations are even anywhere close to accurate,- the long awaited clean energy revolution will be well under way in less than a decade.
 So despite red herrings like the Solyndra debacle, the solar power industry is on track to become the most lucrative energy sector in the world.

 And here's why the cost is dropping so fast, in case you were curious:

 Via Grist: "Learning curve for silicon-based solar PV modules.
 Note the logarithmic scales.
 Colored lines represent various technologies."